Isaac-Lee/Isaac-Lee/README.md

 # Hello!
 I am Isaac Lee👋🏻
 I love developing.
-Especially interested in Front-End and Programing Languages (for now).
+Especially interested in Web Programing and Programing Languages (for now).
 Safe and Clean programing is philosophy that I care the most.
+And also I like to write down things that I learned, insights, poject logs.

+> _"Safe, Clean, Reliable and Elegance"_
+> _"No memo, No memory"_

 **Studying...**
 - Javascript Clean-Code [[repo]](https://github.com/Isaac-Lee/cleancode-javascript)